dariusmehri/Predicting-NYC-Illegal-Conversions/README.md

 https://www.independent.co.uk/climate-change/news/new-york-apartment-flood-ida-b1914113.html

 # Data
-311 illegal conversion complaints routed to the DOB, DOB previous class one violations,  HPD multiple dwelling buildings, HPD multiple dwelling owners (contact list) and PLUTO.
+Ten years of historicaly data: 311 illegal conversion complaints routed to the DOB, DOB previous class one violations, DOB job filings, HPD multiple dwelling buildings, HPD multiple dwelling owners (contact list) and PLUTO.

 # Model
 Outcome variable: DOB vacate order on an illegal conversion complaint.
 A vacate typically occurs when the apartment has an inadequate or blocked egress, occupancy contrary to what is allowed by the law, or other hazardous conditions.

-Independent variables:
+Independent variables: Indpendent variables included measures for building characteristics, previous bad behavior and location of the building.
+Building classification, year built, building area, high or low rise, flag for multiple dwelling building, median income (based on location of building), whether building had a previous job filing (it was thought that a building is more likely to be an illegal conversion if there was no history of receiving a job filing),  text dummy variables based on the complaint notes (basement, attic, cellar, occupancy, FDNY), community board.